-Beach-Hopping the Budva Riviera by Car
+Beach-Hopping the Budva coast by Car

 A north-to-south drive covering five distinct beaches in a single day.